Therapy dog helping with in-person transition at Franklin County school

-Winston, the nine-month-old Russell Terrier is a certified therapy dog and companion to 6th-grade language arts teacher Susan Hellard.
+Winston, the 9-month-old Russell terrier is a certified therapy dog and companion to sixth-grade language arts teacher Susan Hellard.
 Hellard got Winston in the middle of the pandemic and he soon became a star in her Zoom classroom, helping her connect with her students even without seeing each other in person.

 When it came time to return to in-person instruction, Hellard approached her principal about bringing Winston with her.